 1. Cauliflower Rice

-One of the most popular low-carb rice alternatives, cauliflower rice provides some protein and fiber, plus it's high in vitamin C and other vitamins and minerals.
+Cauliflower rice is one of the most popular low-carb rice alternatives.
+Cauliflower rice provides some protein and fiber, plus it's high in vitamin C and other vitamins and minerals.
 It's naturally low in carbs with just 4 grams of carbohydrates per serving, with 2 grams of fiber and 2 grams of sugar.
 It also has fewer calories compared to rice.

 You can also make plain cauliflower rice and use it the same way you would use white rice such as using it in stir-fries, as a side dish, or for serving with meat or fish dishes.
-You can either make your own cauliflower rice at home by grating a head of cauliflower or putting the florets into your food processor, or buy pre-made options which are now available in most grocery stores.
+You can make your own cauliflower rice at home by grating a head of cauliflower on a cheese grater, or by putting the florets into your food processor, or you can buy pre-made caulirice which is available in most grocery stores (if you can't find it in the produce section, check the freezer section).

 2. Broccoli Rice